 It is the responsibility of the student to follow up on any missed exam and or assignment.

-In order to help students engage with the textbook 15 Multiple choice questions has been created as home work for each chapter we deal with.
-Points will be earned by completing the assignments –> a max.
-5 points for each.
-It is assumed that students will read the textbook for themselves.
+Lecture outlines are available on CANVAS for each lecture session and are released on the day before each lecture at 9:00 am.
+It is assumed that students will read the textbook for themselves and print out the lecture outlines before coming to class.
 While I will follow the general structure of the text this course will not simply cover the textbook material.
 Students should take notes.

 Attendance and Late Papers: